University General Counsel (UGC)

 UGC is tasked with delivering timely and effective legal counsel to New Mexico State University, as its institutional client, including all campuses and the New Mexico Department of Agriculture.
 The following are examples of the type of services it provides:

-• Legal advice to the Board of Regents and senior executive management including the NMSU chancellor, community college presidents, the executive vice president and provost and the college deans, as well as to NMSU supervisors.
+• Legal advice to the Board of Regents and senior executive management including the NMSU president, community college presidents, the provost and chief academic officer, and the college deans, as well as to NMSU supervisors.
 Advice is also provided to faculty and staff in their official capacities as it relates to university business, as may be requested through the cognizant dean or vice-president.

 • Representation of NMSU in administrative actions and court proceedings, or litigation support and oversight when outside counsel is retained.